 What Professions Are Most Affected by Addiction?

 There are several careers more prone to addiction to drugs or alcohol.
-These professions include the following:
+But these professions have the following characteristics in common:

 High-Stress Careers